 We use various models of liver and lung injury and inflammation to test these hypotheses.

 Liver Injury and Inflammation: We use carbon tetrachloride (CCl4) to model hepatotoxicant-induced liver injury, inflammation, and fibrosis.
 We have found that certain hepatotoxicants, including CCl4, suppress the expression of TTP family RBPs in the liver indicating this as one potential mechanism of hepatotoxicity.
-We have generated liver-specific deletions of TTP family proteins in mice to investigate the potential mechanisms of hepatotoxicity.
+We have generated liver-specific deletions of TTP family proteins in mice to investigate the potential mechanisms.

 We are testing the hypothesis that certain hepatotoxicants dysregulate TTP family RBP expression, that results in their target mRNA stabilization and associated pathology.